Courses

 Major changes since initial accreditation:

-Slight change in focus of policy brief that has to be written for the assessment, including more background and clarification of the assignment’s objectives
+● Slight change in focus and scope of policy brief that has to be written for the assessment, including more background in the assignment and clarification of the assignment’s objectives.

-Since a few years, there are three journal clubs that have replaced earlier class sessions.
+● Since a few years, the programme includes journal clubs that have replaced earlier class sessions.
 For selected topics, students are required to read through scientific articles that they need to analyse with the help of guiding questions (for structured reading, comprehension, and reflections on own country situation).

-Contact hours have been slightly reduced, to give students more time for preparation of class sessions, and for reading for and writing of their assignment, while regular Q&A sessions have been scheduled to address challenges of students.
+● Course duration has been reduced from 3 to 2.5 weeks and credits reduced from 4 to 3 EC..
+As a result contact hours have been reduced, also to give students more time for preparation of class sessions, and for reading for and writing of their assignment, while a Q&A session is scheduled to address students‘ questions and challenges.

 Student evaluation: